upala-digital-identity/subgraph-schema/README.md

 When reading data:
 - Get array of deleted roots since [latestDeletedRootTimestamp]
-- Get array of base score updates since "latestBaseScoreUpdateTimestamp] todo
+- Get array of base score updates since [latestBaseScoreUpdateTimestamp]

 #### Requests from group manager ([repo](https://github.com/upala-digital-identity/group-manager))
 - When updating scores "is this bundleHash deleted"